 - Medical history recorded, including details of the ICH, previous medical history, and inpatient BP records for every participant.
 The most recent three consecutive inpatient/outpatient BP readings, not including any taken specifically to assess for entry eligibility, will be used to assess for the BP inclusion and exclusion criteria - Blood pressure medication and dose recorded, including reactions to prior poorly-tolerated BP medications, if applicable - 3 BP measurements (2 seated and one standing after a minimum of 3 minutes).
-The initial measurement should be taken in both arms; if there is a significant difference (>20 mm Hg systolic) between them then the arm with the higher value should be used for subsequent monitoring - Baseline 24-hour ABPM will be fitted and recorded in all participants - Blood test (venepuncture) - MRI brain scan (performed prior to randomisation). - Cognitive functional assessment (modified Montreal Cognitive Assessment; see appendix 2) - Completion of the EQ-5D questionnaire (appendix 3)
+The initial measurement should be taken in both arms; if there is a significant difference (>20 mm Hg systolic) between them then the arm with the higher value should be used for subsequent monitoring - Baseline 24-hour ABPM will be fitted and recorded in all participants - Blood test (venepuncture) - Research MRI brain scan or clinical MRI scan (performed within 6 months of ICH) or CT scan to show ICH prior to randomisation - Cognitive functional assessment (modified Montreal Cognitive Assessment; see appendix 2) - Completion of the EQ-5D questionnaire (appendix 3)